-Did you know by letting the water run while brushing your teeth, shaving or washing dishes you can waste 3 to 5 gallons a minute?
-That adds up to about 20,000 wasted gallons a year at home.
-Follow these simple steps at home and you can easily save water.
+Did you know by letting the water run while brushing your teeth, shaving or washing dishes you can waste 2 to 4 gallons a minute?
+That adds up to thousands of gallons a year wasted.
+Follow these simple steps at home and you can easily save water:

-- Only run the dishwasher when it is full
+- Only run the dishwasher when its full

-• Turn off the water while brushing your teeth, shaving or washing your hands
+- Don’t run the water while brushing your teeth, shaving, or washing your hands

-- Don’t use the toilet as a trash can.
-Flush only toilet tissue.
+- Don’t use the toilet as a trash can